ArnaudTurn/SKELETON/README.md

 </br>

-Imagine being able to reuse all your data transformation from one table to another.
+Imagine being able to reuse all your data transformation including from one table to another.

 *That's the skeleton project !*

-Under development
+🚧🚧🚧 Under development 🚧🚧🚧